TabbyML/tabby/README.md

 *If you are using a model that is not listed above, consider opening an issue to discuss future integration.*

-Conversion scripts are parts of the Python package and should be run in the same environment as the selected training framework:
+The Python package includes conversion scripts and a [conversion API](docs/python.md#model-conversion-api).
+They should be run in the same environment as the selected training framework.

-* `ct2-opennmt-py-converter`
-* `ct2-opennmt-tf-converter`

-The [converter Python API](docs/python.md#model-conversion-api) can also be used to convert Transformer models with any number of layers, hidden dimensions, and attention heads.

 ### Integrated model conversion